-Affiliate Disclaimer: This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
-See full Affiliate Disclosure here.
+Affiliate Disclaimer: This article may contain affiliate links.
+We may earn a small commission if readers clicks through and make a purchase.
+See Affiliate Disclosure here.

 Best Places To Swim With Dolphins In Puerto Rico

-All of the dolphins that you’ll see in Puerto Rico are wild dolphins in the ocean.
+One key thing to note is that all of the dolphins that you’ll see in Puerto Rico are wild dolphins in the ocean.

 Puerto Rico doesn’t have any captive dolphins which means that you can’t book onto a ‘swim with dolphins’ experience.